(also known as: argument by vehemence, playing on emotions, emotional appeal, for the children)

 Description: This is the general category of many fallacies that use emotion in place of reason in order to attempt to win the argument.
 It is a type of manipulation used in place of valid logic.

 There are several specifically emotional fallacies that I list separately in this book, because of their widespread use.
-However, keep in mind that you can take any emotion, precede it with, “appeal to”, and you have created a new fallacy, but by definition, the emotion must be used in place of a valid reason in supporting the conclusion.
+However, keep in mind that you can take any emotion, precede it with, “appeal to”, and you have created a new fallacy, but by definition, the emotion must be used in place of a valid reason for supporting the conclusion.

 X must be true.